2010 Lucas Oil Slick Mist 200: Race summary

 The caution would come back out with 22 laps to go, for a violent crash involving Barry Fitzgerald.
 Coming out of turn two, Nelson Piquet Jr., the driver who was responsible for the last two cautions, would spin Fitzgerald from behind, causing him to spin towards the inside of the racetrack.
 Fitzgerald would flip multiple times, eventually coming to a rest on all four tires.
 Fitzgerald would climb out of the car under his own power.

 The field restarted with 17 laps to go.
 With 14 to go, Steve Arpin would make side contact with Joey Coulter, causing him to get loose.
 They were trying to get around Nelson Piquet Jr., who was a lap down.
 As Arpin tried to correct himself, he would once again make contact with Coulter.
 Arpin moved Coulter down the racetrack, making major contact with Piquet.
 Piquet was able to go down pit road, as Coulter would drive through the grass and attempt to get back on the track.
 Ultimately, the caution did not come out.

 With three laps to go, another incident would occur.
-Nick Igdalsky and Terry Jones would made contact in turn one, with Jones eventually blowing a tire coming into turn three.
+Nick Igdalsky and Terry Jones would make contact in turn one, with Jones eventually blowing a tire coming into turn three.
 Shortly after that, Alli Owens and Darrell Basham would spin in turn four.
 However, the caution did not come out, as both drivers were below the racing surface when they spun.

 Bobby Gerhart would be able to hold off the field, and took home the checkered flag.
 It was his sixth victory at Daytona, making him have the most wins at Daytona in the ARCA Racing Series.